laballais/MI-Detection/README.md

    - The classifier is based on a modified Siamese neural network architecture.
    - The goal of this is to determine whether the patient has experienced a heart attack (Myocardial Infarction) based on the combined information from the segmentation and quantification steps.

 The code combines image segmentation, feature extraction, and binary classification to detect heart attacks from echo or MRI data.
-It's a comprehensive approach that leverages both structural information (from the masks) and functional information (from wall motion and myocardial thickening) to make predictions.
+It's a comprehensive approach that leverages both structural information (from the masks) and functional information (from wall motion and myocardial thickening) to detect heart attacks.

 ![alt text](image.png)